shijuanchen/forest_degradation_georgia/README.md

    - Time_series_plotter: ![Time_series_plotter](https://github.com/shijuanchen/forest_degradation_georgia/blob/master/display_ts_CCDC_SMA.png)
    ![Time_series_plotter](https://github.com/shijuanchen/forest_degradation_georgia/blob/master/display_ts_CCDC_SMA_an.png) This app shows the Landsat time series and CCDC-SMA model fits.
 To run the app:
      - Specify the start and end date in YYYY-MM-DD format, and the start and end day of a year in the analysis.
-     - Select a index to display.
+     - Select an index to display.
 NDFI and the fraction of endmembers will be used to run the CCDC-SMA model, but only the time series of the selected index will show up in the time series plot.
      - Click a point on the map to display the time series and model fits.
      - Click a point on the time series to add the natural-looking Landsat image of this point.
      - You can also explore the pre-loaded four examples of forest degradation.
 In the search box, enter the id of examples (id ranges from 1 to 4).
 Click the red point on the map to display the time series of the examples.